-- 1. Annually submit an AYSO Volunteer Application form; - Pass the AYSO screening and background check; - Be annually approved and duly appointed as Regional Safety Director by the Region;

-4. Have experience implementing safety standards and conducting safety inspections; and
+- 1. Annually submit an AYSO Volunteer Application form. - 2.
+Pass the AYSO screening and background check. - 3.
+Be annually approved and duly appointed as Regional Safety Director by the Regional Commissioner. - 4.
+Have experience implementing safety standards and conducting safety inspections. - 5.
+Have good communication and organizational skills.